 David Munch, MD

-Dr. David Munch is the Senior Principal for Healthcare Performance Partners (HPP), and oversees their Lean improvement activity.
+Dr. David Munch is a Senior Principal with Vizient, and oversees their Lean improvement activity.
 He is the faculty lead for The Institute for Healthcare Improvements (IHI) curricula in engaging managers in quality and teaches in various patient safety programs internationally for IHI.
 In addition, he is an instructor for the Belmont University Lean Healthcare Certificate program and sits on The Quality Committee of the Board for The Children's Hospital in Denver Colorado, 2016’s AHA Quality Quest Award winner.
 Dr. Munch previously served at Exempla Lutheran Medical Center as the COO, CQO and CMO.
 Dr. Munch served on the Agency for Healthcare Research and Quality's High Reliability Advisory Group.
 He has an extensive background in hospital operations, health plan governance, physician organization governance and clinical practice in Internal Medicine.

 Dave received his M.D. from the University of Colorado Health Sciences Center.